CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

 # Unlimited Diffusion Works (UDW)
 ## Overview

-Unlimited Diffusion Works is a model based on the works of animation studio ufotable, whos works including 14 Animated Films, 15 TV Shows, and Opening Animations and Cutscenes for 17 Video Game works for several different franchises, giving a diverse palate of different animators, styles, settings, and subjects while having a recognizable visual finish due to their CGI usage and consistent color grading technique.
+Unlimited Diffusion Works is a model based on the works of animation studio ufotable, whos works including:

+* 14 Animated Films
+* 15 TV Shows
+* 17 Video Game Opening Animations and Cutscenes

+With this much material overarching several different franchises handed by different animators displaying a variety of styles, settings, and characters; while all the works still having the studio's distinct finish, it is a great source of material to make a model that can stay consistent across the board and still make unique images that don't look too much like carbon copies of what it's based on.

 ## Dataset